tenox7/tclock/README.md

-## TClock - A Digital Clock for Windows Desktop
+## TClock - Tenox's Digital Clock

-Tclock is a small application for Microsoft Windows that displays digital clock on the desktop.
+A small application that displays digital clock on the desktop with easy configuration options.

-The app was created because I have 40" 4k monitor and the default Windows clock is just too small.
+The app was created because I have 40" 4k monitor and the default clock is too small and too far away in the corner.

 # Features